spectrum-health-systems/AvatoolWebService/README.md

 5. Click **Return to Designer** (the *yellow* box), and the ScriptLink options page will close, and you will be back on the **Tab Designer** page
 6. Click the **Save** button, and you bw returned to the **Form Designer** page
 7. Click **Submit**

+### AVATOOL WEB SERVICE CALLS
+Currently there is a single call in the Avatool Web Service:
+* VerifyInpatientAdmissionDate

 # UPDATING
 Currently, the process of updating the Avatool Web Service is to simply remove the old build, and copy the new build to your web server.